Israel's Netanyahu returns with hard-right cabinet set to expand settlements | Politics

 Netanyahu's appointments include Itamar Ben-Gvir, who was convicted in 2007 of incitement against Arabs and support for a Jewish militant group, as minister for police.
 Ben-Gvir, a lawyer, says his views have become more moderate.
 Israel's president, Isaac Herzog, whose role is largely ceremonial, warned on Sunday against causing potential harm to individuals' rights.
 Businesses have decried calls to revise Israel's anti-discrimination law.

-(Additional reporting by Ali Sawafta in Ramallah and Maayan Lubell in Jerusalem; Editing by Howard Goller and Edmund Blair)
+(Additional reporting by Ali Sawafta in Ramallah and Maayan Lubell in Jerusalem; Editing by Howard Goller, Edmund Blair and Tomasz Janowski)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)